-This website is created and maintained by the Women in WAU in Honour of each of the members of Der Bruder Schweigen.
-WAU have been sponsoring a program called Adopt a Bruder for over eleven years now.
+Adopt a Bruder was created by the women of WAU in Honour of each of the members of Der Bruder Schweigen and our way of making sure they were being helped and supported.
+WAU have been running Adopt a Bruder for over fifteen years now.
 Our goal was to establish a program to ensure that each Order member was / is receiving financial support while imprisoned.
-As individuals, most of us cannot afford to donate to seven people each month; as a group, we can form a network with the ability to collectively provide each member with funds, seeing that no one is overlooked.
-So far we have managed to create a decent network of comrades and friends who support the Bruders, like members of FTO Sweden, Blood and Honour Scotland and many individual Racialists.
-We need new sponsors on a regular basis.
+As individuals, most of us cannot afford to donate to three people each month; as a group, we can form a network with the ability to collectively provide each member with funds, seeing that no one is overlooked.

 You will be sending your own money orders or Western Union transfers; you do not need to trust us to handle your money, though a Paypal address will be made available for those who prefer to donate that way.
 You may remain as anonymous as you would like; all that is required is an email address or other means of checking in each month.

 Each month, a sponsor sends money to his or her "adopted" prisoner.
-Once the money has been sent, a sponsor needs to contact email@example.com to report the amount and date and that's it.
+Once the money has been sent, a sponsor needs to contact WAU HERE!! to report the amount and date and that's it.

 Hail The Order, Free The Order.

 A Message from a Bruder....

 One WAU Sister or another has operated Adopt A Bruder in one country or another for all these years, and while different Sisters have come and gone, for us it has been like having a whole world of Sisters, Daughters, Aunts and Cousins we Bruders never knew we had.

 About all that can be sent to prisoners anymore, in general, is letters, funds and newsletter or magazine subscriptions.
 In some cases you can send books, but not to me.
 The process is different in every state or federal prison, so it is always best to ask a prisoner you are writing before sending anything.